npryce/code-words/README.md

 The words in stop-keyword-files are filtered out after identifiers have been extracted from the language but before any further processing.

-The words in stop-words-files are filtered out after the identifiers have been split into separate words at underscores or camel-case boundaries and normalised to lowercase.
+The words in stop-word-files are filtered out after the identifiers have been split into separate words at underscores or camel-case boundaries and normalised to lowercase.